minetest-mirrors/easyvend/README.md

 extended storage.

 ### Currency item
-The currency is fixed during a game; all machines use the same currency.
+The currency of all machines is gold ingots by default.
 But it can be changed via the setting `easyvend_currency`.